 In second and third year, you’ll be given three months of supervised clinical experience with an emergency ambulance service in rural or metropolitan NSW or the ACT.
 You’ll also have a chance to take up an international clinical placement, or short placements in the private paramedicine industry, mental health services, and community and primary healthcare.

-This course prepares you for out-of-hospital care to patients of all ages, dealing with health complaints that range from minor to critical.
+This program prepares you for out-of-hospital care to patients of all ages, dealing with health complaints that range from minor to critical.

-This course has been granted preliminary approval for accreditation from the Council of Ambulance Authorities.
+This program has been granted preliminary approval for accreditation from the Council of Ambulance Authorities.

 Start your unlimited journey today.